adamterlson/express-channels/readme.md

 ## What good are application release channels?

 Release channels can be a powerful way to get your software in the hands of select users to collect early feedback, find bugs, etc before release to the general public.
-Can be configured to serve a different channel based on different environments, automatically hiding in-progress features without having to hold off on code changes.
+Can be configured to serve a different channel based on different environments, automatically hiding in-progress features in higher environments, or set the channel differently for every request allowing for per-user subscriptions.

 ## Install